truenas/documentation/content/CORE/UserRecommends/OpenVPN.md

 TrueNAS includes the ability to run OpenVPN, this is a short tutorial to configure the OpenVPN client on TrueNAS 12.0.

 {{< hint info >}}
 Many VPN services are provided by 3rd parties that are unaffiliated with iXsystems.
-Please verify compatibility and pricing with your provider before integrating with TrueNAS
+Please verify compatibility and pricing with your provider before integrating with TrueNAS.
 {{< /hint >}}